Powerful state of Swaziland. Full description of Swaziland

 Believers are mostly Christians, a third of the population adhere to local traditional beliefs.

-A brief historical outline
+Brief historical outline

-Brief economic outline
+Brief economic essay

-Geographical names of the world: Toponymic dictionary. - M: AST...
+Geographical names of the world: Toponymic dictionary. - M: AST.
 Pospelov E.M.
-2001.
+2001 .

 Swaziland

 Population.
-Population density - approx. 50 people for 1 sq. km (2002).
-The average annual population growth is 0.25% (the population growth rate has dropped sharply due to AIDS, in 2002 it was 1.6%).
-The birth rate is 27.72 per 1000 people, the mortality rate is 25.26 per 1000 people.
-The infant mortality rate is 69.27 per 1000 newborns.
+The population density is approx. 50 people per 1 sq. km (2002).
+The average annual population growth is 0.25% (the population growth rate has declined sharply due to AIDS, in 2002 it was 1.6%).
+Birth rate - 27.72 per 1000 people, mortality - 25.26 per 1000 people.
+Child mortality - 69.27 per 1000 newborns.
 40.6% of the population are children under 14 years of age.
 Residents who have reached the age of 65 - 3.8%.
-Life expectancy is 35.65 years (men - 37.18, women - 34.07).
-(All figures are in 2005 estimates).
+Life expectancy - 35.65 years (men - 37.18, women - 34.07).
+(All figures are in estimates for 2005).

 Executive power is exercised by the government and the prime minister, who is appointed by the king from among the deputies of the House of Assembly.

-Administrative device.
+administrative device.
 The country is divided into 4 regions.

-– « Swaziland Progressive Party"(Swaziland Progressive Party, SPP), chairman. - John Nquku.
-Created in 1960 on the basis of the "Progressive Association of Swaziland", founded in 1929;
+– « Progressive Party of Swaziland"(Swaziland Progressive Party, SPP), chairman. - Nkuku John (John Nquku).
+Created in 1960 on the basis of the Progressive Association of Swaziland, founded in 1929;

-Trade union associations Swaziland Federation of Trade Unions (SFTU).
-The association was founded in 1980 and has 83 thousand members.
+Trade union associations"Swaziland Federation of Trade Unions" (Swaziland Federation of Trade Unions, SFTU).
+The association was founded in 1980 and has 83,000 members.
 Chairman - Richard Nxumalo, Gen. sec. - Jan Sithole.

 ECONOMY